DaveParillo/intermediate-cpp/_sources/function-overloads/trailing-return.rst

 Trailing return type syntax
 ---------------------------

-Since auto and decltype are complimentary operators, they work well together to help write generic functions that avoid committing to a specific type.
+Since the :cref:`auto specifier` and :cref:`decltype` are complimentary operators, they work well together to help write generic functions that avoid committing to a specific type.